Elite programs stuck on the NCAA Tournament bubble - WTMJ

 Maryland (10-10, 4-9 Big Ten).
 The Terps have wins over Rutgers and Wisconsin, but have been inconsistent most of the season.
 Maryland has lost three of four and could use a strong finish to get off the bubble.

+Stanford (13-8, 9-6).
+The Cardinal have wins over Alabama and UCLA on their resume, but also have losses to Arizona State and Utah.
+They still have chances to pick up marquee wins with No. 20 Southern California and Oregon remaining.

-AP Basketball Writer Aaron Beard in Raleigh, N.C. contributed to this story.
+AP Basketball Writer Aaron Beard in Raleigh, North Carolina, contributed to this story.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25